 This race is USATF Sanctioned.

-2021 marks the 27th running of the Hartford Marathon, wherever you run it.
+2022 marked the 28th running of the Hartford Marathon, wherever you run it.

 I ran this marathon in 2012 and can verify that it is very well-organized with lots of community and spectator support.

 The Hartford Marathon Foundation takes sustainability seriously.
 Click HERE to see how they make their races eco-friendly.

 When you run the virtual events this year, be sure to keep the spirit alive and be responsible with your trash.

 359 people ran the virtual marathon and 1,135 ran the virtual half.
 Thousands of people ran the 5K and 10K.